 The types of loans these lenders usually offer are short term loans and may require a guarantor.
 This involves borrowing a small amount of money and repaying it in under a year.
-Small loans for people who are unemployed, means you aren't tied down to a long-term financial commitment.
+Small cash loans for people who are unemployed, means you aren't tied down to a long-term financial commitment.

 Unless you secure your loan against an asset or have a guarantor, you may not be able to borrow a large amount of money if you are unemployed.